Ivory42/TFBots/README.md

 - `CB_OnBotAdded` - Called when a bot joins with a predefined logic plugin - used for determining parameters in sub-plugins

 ## KNOWN ISSUES
-- Giving bots inaccuracy makes them significantly less accurate than they should be
 - Sniper bots don't always respect their steady rate parameters
 - Sniper bots will sometimes shoot targets they should not be able to see